Shark!: Post-production

 Fuller supervised editing in Mexico City for four weeks.
 His cut was later re-edited by Herbert L. Strock without Fuller's approval.
 When he finally saw the version that was released to theaters, he said he thought it was "terrible.
 I told them I wanted to restore my original cut.
 They said they didn't know if they could get it from Mexico."

 Fuller demanded the producers take his name off it.
 The producers refused.

 Release

 Critical reception

 The New York Times thought the film "still suggests the imagination of" Fuller.

 Re-releases

 The film was re-released by Hallmark in 1975 as Man-Eater to cash in on the success of Jaws.
-Advertising focused on the death of the stuntman in the film.
+Advertising focused on the supposed death of the stuntman in the film.

 The Los Angeles Times called this version "threadbare".